dexterwang/RepData_PeerAssessment1/PA1_template.md

 ####The median of the total number of steps taken per day is 10766

-####It shows that the mean and median value have not changed after replacing the missing values using the average steps by time interval
+####It shows that the mean and median value have no significant change after replacing the missing values using the average steps by time interval